Procurement & Supply Chain

 Intake-to-Procure Stabilization (Post Go‑Live)

 A procurement transformation had gone live, but the “front door” was losing trust.
 Stakeholders reverted to email and workarounds, the backlog became noisy, and escalations replaced governance.
-We stabilised delivery, clarified decision rights, and rebuilt adoption with a calm, weekly operating rhythm.
+We stabilised delivery, clarified decision rights, and rebuilt adoption with a calm, weekly execution cadence.

 #Intake-to-procure